DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (a) Temporarily suspend the service being performed.

-(b) Provide the patron or other person who is bleeding
+(b) Provide the patron or other individual who is bleeding with adequate first aid

 supplies so that the bleeding can be stopped and the wound covered.